Blood Rock 55K

 I will also try to help some here, as there are some things that can make your riding technique better…but first the caveat that we are all special and have our own preferences.
 Plenty of riders have told me things I disagreed with that “worked for them”.
 I usually say okay and move on.

 • Cadence.
 Get better at riding at all cadences.
 40 RPM up to 140.
 Sitting.
 Standing.
 The transition between.
 It all matters.
 Most riders sit and spin at 80 rpm and that is it!
 These explorations into more extreme cadences are best done in short efforts, maybe less than a minute.
+Optimal cadence is usually self selected…but if all you ever do is ride at 70-80 rpm your body really doesn’t have much chance to choose what is ideal.

 • Shifting.
 Quit riding like a bull.
 Silent bikes are happy bikes.
 Plan your shifts and learn your gears.